 By Meagan Mora, Special for CraftyChica.com

 A few weeks ago, we had the chance to take Ava to Disneyland for the first time!
 I was so excited for her to see all the magic.
-I hadn’t been since I was a child so I researched all things Disneyland.
-I love that a lot of people make their own unique Mickey ears to wear around the park.
+It had been years since I was a child so I researched all things Disneyland.

 Ding!
 Ding!
 Ding!
 My inner maker itched to try my hand at it.
 So I brainstormed.
 And I Pinterested.